Additional Qualifications

 • Teaching Students with Communication Needs (Learning Disabilities)

-• Teaching Students with Intellectual Needs (Developmental Disability)
+• Teaching Students with Intellectual Needs (Developmental Disabilities)

 • Teaching Students with Intellectual Needs (Giftedness)